 Now is the time to pack your bags and book your ticket to Edinburgh – this one of Europe’s most fascinating cities.
 Heading up for a short break?
-Check out our travel guide to spending 36 hours in Edinburgh.
+Don’t miss this travel guide to spending 36 hours in Edinburgh.

 Medieval castles and time-old traditions are blended with a thriving culture and friendly locals to make Edinburgh the perfect city break.
-36 hours in Edinburgh isn’t enough to see all of the city, but it’s enough to get a real taste for this charming city.
+36 hours in Edinburgh isn’t enough to explore it properly, but it’s enough to get a real taste for this charming city.

 Get your most comfortable shoes on.
 There are more sights than you can see in a weekend, but any visitor worth their salt will have a good try at cramming them in.

 Highlights of Your 36 Hours in Edinburgh Itinerary

 - Walk Down the Royal Mile (and Visit the Scotch Whisky Experience)

 - Visit the Scottish Parliament

 - Bed Down in The Balmoral

 One Edinburgh Castle

 You could hardly miss it, the castle dominates the skyline, poised atop an extinct volcano in the centre of town.
 Edinburgh’s high peaks were perfect for defending the city from the English in times gone by – it’s no accident that the castle is at the top of a very steep hill.